MonserratVH/A-Simulation-Optimization-Decision-Framework-for-Composite-Tunnel-Support-Design/README.md

 figures/                        generated figures (not versioned)
 ```

-## Reference environment reported in the thesis
+## Reference environment used in the project

-The thesis reports the following environment as the one used for the experiments:
+The research project was developed and tested using the following environment:

 | Component | Reported version or configuration |
 |---|---|